-- Build your credibility by collecting social proof such as customer testimonials, videos, and recommendations.
+- Build your credibility by sharing your work behind the scenes and collecting social proof such as customer testimonials, videos, and recommendations.

 - Enhance your core product by creating a webinar or seminar, pitching yourself for speaking engagements, or starting group coaching sessions.
 From speaking engagements and events, I learned more about the habits holding my audience back from success so I started a series of paid workshops.
 I found clients by cold calling local businesses and emailing my LinkedIn contacts.
 Now, it’s my most profitable revenue stream.

 Need help turning your story into money-making opportunities?
 No worries, I got you!